Luisa D'Oliveira

 Luisa D'Oliveira (born October 6, 1986) is a Canadian actress who has had roles in 50/50 (2011), Percy Jackson & the Olympians: The Lightning Thief (2010) and Cracked (2013).
 She is also known for her role as Emori in The CW’s The 100.

 Biography

 Born in Vancouver, British Columbia, D'Oliveira acted and performed in several student films in school before attending Capilano University for a full year studying science and then switched to arts for her second year.
 Afterwards, she returned to acting saying "it just wasn't creative enough for me [I found my way back to acting pretty quickly]".

-She has Portuguese, Chinese, French, Scottish and Irish descendencies.
+She has Portuguese, Chinese, French, Scottish and Irish ancestry.